codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-02-ck2.md

 ## Notes

 - You'll need to parse the `Produce` request in this stage to get the topic name and partition to send in the response.
-- For this stage, simply hardcode the error response without implementing actual validation logic.
+- You can hardcode the error response in this stage.
+We'll get to actually checking for valid topics and partitions in later stages.
 - The official docs for the `Produce` request can be found [here](https://kafka.apache.org/protocol.html#The_Messages_Produce).
 Make sure to scroll down to the "Produce Response (Version: 11)" section.